 While man-made fabrics often get a bad rap, our Tove & Libra team is of the belief that there’s more to this story than meets the eye.

 Synthetic fabrics and blends have the ability to add both function and longevity to garments – but they must be used in the right way.
-So while that cheap polyester blouse from a fast fashion brand is likely to fall apart or trend out after a couple of wears, a responsibly-designed piece might incorporate synthetic elements that enhances its comfort, and helps you purchase less for seasons to come.
+So while that cheap poly top is likely to fall apart or trend out after a few wears, a responsibly-designed piece using synthetic elements that enhances comfort and function will actually help you purchase less in the long run.

 Besides, with advances in technology there are now man-made fabrics that have far less environmental impact than before.
 And in a world where no item of clothing can be perfectly produced, we feel it's important for each one of us to simply understand the environmental cost of various fibers, sans greenwashing – so while we can't be perfect, we can each make better choices.

 A semi-synthetic fabric, lyocell is produced using stringent eco-friendly processes.
 Also known by its trademarked name, Tencel®, you may have seen lyocell (rightfully) gaining all kinds of positive attention in recent years.